fdxmw/inkscape_sliceforms/README.md

 1. Have thinner slices (shorter distance from a slice's left side to its right side), and
 1. Have larger central holes.

+## Making The Models

+To make the models, you will need cardstock and cutting tools.

+### Cardstock

+I use 110 lb index cardstock (200 GSM), usually "Neenah Index Cardstock" purchased from Amazon.

+### Cutting The Cardstock

-Cut the templates.
-I use 110 lb index cardstock (200 GSM).
-You can print the templates on the cardstock and cut out the templates with scissors, but if you have access to a cutting machine (Cricut, Silhouette, Glowforge or similar), you can send the template patterns directly to the cutting machine.
+If you have access to a cutting machine (Cricut, Silhouette, Glowforge or similar), you can send the template patterns directly to the cutting machine.
+I use a Cricut.
+Cutting machines work best, as the cuts are small and precise.
+- When loading an Inkscape SVG file in another program (like Cricut Design Space), double check the dimensions.
+For background on this debacle, see [Units In Inkscape](https://wiki.inkscape.org/wiki/Units_In_Inkscape).

+If you don't have access to a cutting machine, you can print the templates on the cardstock and cut them out with scissors or a knife.

+- Remove the fill colors (yellow and blue) from the templates, unless you want to print the fill colors.
+- When cutting with scissors, it is important to cut *all* sides of each slot.
+It is important to account for the thickness of the cardstock, otherwise the templates will not slot together properly.

+### Assemble The Model

 To assemble these models, refer to María García Monera's videos:

 * [torus assembly](https://www.youtube.com/watch?v=WVE-HeVFJ1k)
 * [cylinder assembly](https://www.youtube.com/watch?v=QfBc0fR64EQ)

+The videos are in Spanish, but Youtube's auto-translated captions work well.

 There currently is no assembly video for the hyperboloid of one sheet, but the process is very similar to the cylinder.